2019 Tournament Rules & Calendar

 Competitors will be advised of any changes at the Briefing & Registration.

-For the purpose of this Tournament and to avoid unnecessary fish kills, the Organisers have imposed a minimum species length eligibility above that set by NSW Fisheries in some cases.
+For the purpose of this Tournament the Organisers may impose minimum species length eligibility above that set by NSW Fisheries.
 These lengths appear alongside the eligible species above.
 Please visit www.dpi.nsw.gov.au/fisheries for the latest statutory species and bag limits.

 Fish weighed in will have their tails docked.
 Live fish being released into the Bay or Big Tank for display and later release will not have their tails docked.
-Many anglers return their catch to the water alive after weigh-in, and this behaviour is encouraged and applauded by the Organisers and Spectators alike.
+Many anglers return their catch to the water alive after weigh-in, and this behaviour is encouraged and applauded by the Organisers.

 Titles will be awarded to the Senior & Junior Anglers who over the Tournament amass the most points counted as follows: